How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 Fee-only advisors eliminate commissions, aligning incentives with client outcomes.
 This isn’t just theory—Carla Nguyen, CFP®, notes:

-“Fee-only is the definitive loyalty test.”
+“Fee-only is the ultimate loyalty test.”

 What real-world results does a Client-First approach deliver?

 Audit revenue for commission overlap, restructure to fee-only, educate clients on costs, and sync communications to client needs.
 Adopt get CRM, use behavioral surveys, and monitor KPIs like NPS and referrals monthly.
-Start small—important, regular updates build trust and growth fast.
+Start small—meaningful, regular updates build trust and growth fast.

 For deeper dives, see the SEC’s fiduciary requirements, the , and the .
 Curious how Client-First could transform your firm?
 Reach out for a strategy session—your clients (and their grandmothers) will thank you.